top of page

 For foreign tourists who come to Japan for a short trip, this behavior seems kind and thoughtful.
 People stand on one side of elevators, so people in a hurry can walk through another side without repeatedly saying excuse me.
 People in a packed train automatically put their backpacks in the front, so there’s more space.
 It seems like everyone is considerate toward each other.

-Japanese escalator etiquette (Picture: impressivemagazine.com)
+Japanese escalator etiquette (Photo: impressivemagazine.com)

 However, foreign students and workers who stay in Japan for a longer period may find kuuki wo yomu a cultural barrier.
 While those actions are indeed thoughtful, it heavily relies on collective thinking.
 It’s hard for non-natives with different cultures to know such unspoken etiquette without being explicitly told.

-Ambiguity in Japanese communication
+Ambiguity in Japanese Communication

 Aizuchi